delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ## Inheritance

-We have seen how objects with attributes are created, and how to do it efficiently, by using constructors and the prototype chain.
+We have seen how objects with attributes are created; also how to do it efficiently, by using constructors and the prototype chain.

 Now we shall see how an **inheritance relationship** is created.
 Remember the